 But when inflammation becomes chronic, it can have a detrimental effect and is a contributing factor to a wide range of medical conditions that can affect any part of the body.
 There are many medications used to reduce inflammation and help with specific inflammatory conditions, such as nonsteroidal anti-inflammatory drugs (NSAIDs).

 However, these drugs (e.g., aspirin, ibuprofen) are often limited in scope and come with side effects.
 That’s why people are increasingly turning to safer, natural alternatives.
-With that, many wonder if you can use cannabis and CBD for inflammation.
+With that, many wonder if you can use cannabis and CBD for pain and inflammation.

 CBD and other cannabinoids are arguably best known for their anti-inflammatory effects and have shown great potential in many diseases with a chronic inflammatory component.
 Here’s what the research says about using CBD for inflammation.